 It’s not bad to be independent.
 However, if it gets in the way of your relationships and family, your independence could be the reason you are pushing people away.

-When you have been alone for a long time or if you were raised to be independent, you can get so used to being by yourself and doing things for yourself that relying on another person becomes difficult.
+When you have been living alone for a long time or if you were raised to be independent, you can get so used to being by yourself and doing things for yourself that relying on another person becomes difficult.

 You may push the people you love away unintentionally or intentionally because you don’t know how to depend on others or ask for help, or you just don’t want to because you are used to doing everything for yourself.